 One amazing find for Karen was a news story by a local Texas reporter describing the commotion her father’s first wife caused as she entreated an anti-Semitic Cuban immigration official to let Dr. Frenkel disembark.
 Thus Treasures shows the importance of a free press and local reporting.
 Treasures also demonstrates the randomness of luck.
 Like the St. Louis, Flandre’s passengers were refused entry.
 When Flandre arrived in Veracruz, Karen’s father responded to a medical emergency on the dock and then talked his way out of returning to the ship.
-In New York, he discovered his wife was the black sheep of the family that owned the famous dairy restaurant Ratner’s, and that she was having an affair with a Jewish gangster.
+In New York, he discovered his wife, the black sheep of the family that owned the famous dairy restaurant Ratner’s, was having an affair with a Jewish gangster.
 They divorced after he returned in 1946 from serving in the U.S. Army Medical Corp in Europe.

-Karen searched the following European, Israeli, and American archives: Germany’s State Archives and Arolsen Archives (formerly the International Tracing Service, parts of which recently went online), the AGAD Central Archives of Historical Records in Warsaw, the Central State Historical Records in Lviv, Ukraine, the French Lines archives, The Central Zionist Archives and Yad Vashem in Israel, Ancestry.com’s ship manifests and clippings in Newspapers.com, American Jewish Joint Distribution Committee (JOINT) Archives, GesherGalicia.org and JewishGen.org, the United States National Archives in College Park, Maryland, and St. Louis, Missouri.
+Karen searched the following European, Israeli, and American archives: Germany’s State Archives and Arolsen Archives (formerly the International Tracing Service, parts of which recently went online), Austria’s State Archives, the AGAD Central Archives of Historical Records in Warsaw, the Central State Historical Records in Lviv, Ukraine, the French Lines archives, The Central Zionist Archives and Yad Vashem in Israel, Ancestry.com’s ship manifests and clippings in Newspapers.com, American Jewish Joint Distribution Committee (JOINT) Archives, GesherGalicia.org and JewishGen.org, the United States National Archives in College Park, Maryland, and St. Louis, Missouri.

 4. Family Tree